As a child, England was all I knew. It was all my family knew. And then, one day, everything changed.

 I still remember thinking how small my steak looked when I was taken to a steak house here in Osaka.
 Did it taste good?
 Heck, YES!!
 There was only one problem, I was still hungry.
 Fast forward to today, and I find it, as Goldilocks would say, “Just right…”

 I LOVE American houses.
 There’s so much space.
 Mancaves, walk-in closets, swimming pools, greenhouses, and a backyard big enough to play hide and seek in are not uncommon.

-So no pool, mancave, backyards, greenhouses.
-However, they sure have a few nice surprises us their sleeves: washlets, oidaki, hidden storage in the floor, pull down cupboards, and tatami mat rooms are just a few of the things you’ll find in your Japanese homes.
+No pool, man cave, backyard, or greenhouse.
+They do have a few nice surprises us their sleeves though: washlets, oidaki baths, hidden storage in the floor, pull down cupboards, and tatami mat rooms are just a few of the things you’ll find in your Japanese homes.
 And once you’ve seen them, you won’t be able to live without them.

 - Safety is underrated